VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/index.md

 ---

-JSD Candidate at the <a class="a1" href="https://law.illinois.edu/faculty-research/meet-our-jsd-candidates/" target="_blank"> University of Illinois at Urbana-Champaign.</a>
+JSD Candidate at the <a class="a1" href="https://me.eui.eu/vanessa-villanueva-collao/" target="_blank"> European University Institute.</a>
 <br>
 <br>
 Research Fellow at the University of Roma Tre -  <a class="a1" href="https://southeugooglechair.com/" target="_blank">  South EU Google Data Governance Chair Project.</a>
 <br>

 <br>
-My primary research interests are at the intersection of law and technology with a focus on corporate law (Corporate Technologies: Decentralized Finance, Blockchain, Artificial Intelligence).
+Vanessa’s foremost research interests are at the intersection of law and technology, with a particular focus on corporate law.
+Her secondary interests are comparative law, contracts, and empirical methodologies in law.

 <br>
-My secondary research interests deal with comparative law and empirical methodology.
+Vanessa joined the European University Institute of Fiesole (Italy) as a Max Weber Fellow in Law.
+Her project during the MW fellowship deals with Models of Governance for Accessible Cryptomarkets (Decentralized Governance), studying the role of wireless investors (cryptoasset holders) and how dividing economic rights from voting rights can incentivize active participation in the organization and further reduce the collective action problem within cryptomarkets.
+To uncover this, Vanessa plans to run a lab experiment.
 <br>

 <br>
-You can find my <a href="/assets/VanessaVillanuevaCollao_CV_ May2023.pdf" target="_blank">CV here.</a>
+You can find my <a href="/assets/VanessaVillanuevaCollaoCV_Nov_2023.pdf" target="_blank">CV here.</a>

 <br>